renchuqiao/BayesianDLM/README.md

 - LTVAR: This folder contains LT-VAR model.
 It is implemented in ox programming language.
 In order to run the files, you have to first install the ox programming language.
 Ltvar_ex.ox is the main function and it will call LTVAR.ox.
 Note that this code is adapt from the following paper: Nakajima, Jouchi, and Mike West.
 "Bayesian analysis of latent threshold dynamic models."
 Journal of Business & Economic Statistics 31.2 (2013): 151-164.
 - results: This folder contains all the figures that we referred to in our report.
 Please refer to the README in this folder for more details.
 - SSClust: This folder contains all the R script for SSClust method.
 Note that this code is adapt from the following paper:  Ma, Ping, et al. "A data-driven clustering method for time course gene expression data."
 Nucleic Acids Research 34.4 (2006): 1261-1269.
+- Example: This folder contains the sample input file along with the sample output for our implementation of DLM.

 You can find the processed data in the data_process folder.
 However, if you want to download original data, please go to http://www.ncbi.nlm.nih.gov/sites/GDSbrowser?acc=GDS2365 and the dataSet record is GDS2365.
 Furthermore, our supplementary figures are in the results folder.